Charities by Category: Counselling

 Offering therapy at school also provides the therapist with the opportunity to observe children at

 play or in class to see how they interact with other children and teachers.
 Our therapists are also

 available to meet with teachers, SENCO’s and parents to provide the best support for each child.

 Chai Cancer Care is the community’s cancer support organisation, providing a range of services including counselling for families, individuals and couples; complementary therapies; children, teenage and family services; home support services; group activities and support groups and the Medical Outpatient Rehabilitation and Palliative Care Service.
 Services are available to cancer patients and their families in the flagship North West London Centre, South London, Essex, Birmingham, Hackney, Southend, South Manchester, North Manchester, Liverpool, Leeds and Glasgow.

 President: Lord Young; Chairman: Louise Hager; Chief Executive: Lisa Steele.

-One in six couples experience infertility; with Chana Charitable Trust, they are not alone.
+One in six couples experience infertility; with Chana Charity Limited, they are not alone.
 The pain of not having one’s own family is particularly acute in the Jewish community where the family is so central.
 Chana has helped hundreds of couples to better understand and deal with fertility challenges and has supported them every step of the way.